mesosphere-backup/dcos-vagrant/docs/deploy.md

 ## Operating System

-Ideally DC/OS Vagrant would work everywhere Vagrant and VirtualBox do, but each platform tends to require custom tweaks to the vagrant and guest OS configurations.
+Ideally, DC/OS Vagrant would work everywhere Vagrant and VirtualBox do, but each platform tends to require custom tweaks to the vagrant and guest OS configurations.

 The following host OS's have been reported to work: